 Although, the creation of your PCB components list occurs during design, you must consider its impact on the manufacturing and production stages of your product’s lifecycle.
 Not doing may cost you in increased turnaround time for manufacturing and interruption in distribution to your customers.

 Real-time component data with Active BOM

-AD 18’s Active BOM, shown in the figure above, gives you access to real-time supplier data and information for your products that enables you to predict potential component shortages and avert any interruption in manufacturing and production.
+Altium Designer’s Active BOM, shown in the figure above, gives you access to real-time supplier data and information for your products that enables you to predict potential component shortages and avert any interruption in manufacturing and production.
 This capability coupled with the advantages for initial component selection make Active BOM the premier tool for real-time PCB components list management.

 PCB components listing generation involves much more than simply choosing parts that will meet your performance and functionality goals.
 You must also consider whether your components can be arranged and interconnected such that your design can be manufactured and whether adequate numbers of components are and will be available to meet your production needs.
 Incorporating these aspects into your PCB component list generation strategy necessitates management of your BOM.